Paul Lowe

 You get upset.
 Your priority is not the upset, but being aware of the upset.
 You are elated.
 Repeat as above.
 Orgasm.
 Repeat as above.
 Foot stuck in the railway line, and a train is coming.
 Repeat as above.
 In all instances, take appropriate measures, but always, always, always - awareness first.

 We have assumed that there is something wrong with us and we have spent our lives attempting to put it right.
-In fact, there is nothing wrong; all we need do is become aware, in each moment, of the behavioral patterns with which we have covered our essential self.
+In fact, there is nothing wrong; all we need do is become aware, in each moment, of the behavioural patterns with which we have covered our essential self.
 When we are present to each moment we are on the path to "the indescribable," to freedom.

 Much of the time we feel uncomfortable and we try to escape from this experience.
 We escape into our addictions, into alcohol, smoking, eating, anger, relationship conflicts, or complaining.
 Working on ourselves can also be like a drug; it is what we do instead of being exactly who we are, feeling exactly what we feel.